 All general reviews for the upcoming accreditation cycle will be evaluated based on the current Criteria for Accrediting Engineering Programs^a.
 Changes to Criterion 3 and 5 were in effect for the first time for visits in 2019-2020.
-Quoting the ABET web site for the Engineering Accreditation Commission:
+For 2023-2024 visits, programs should use the current Criterion 3 and 5.